thebellwoods/aloha-honua/README.md

 # aloha-moon

 This is a short series of Lua & Playdate examples that build off each other.
-By mastering all seven challenges, one should confident enough to build their own game.
+By mastering all seven challenges, one should feel confident enough to build their own game.

 When I first heard the name lua, I thought it might be Hawaiian in origin; as in luau!
 But it's actually Portuguese meaning "moon".
 You can learn more about the origin on the [lua wiki](<https://en.wikipedia.org/wiki/Lua_(programming_language)>)